AgoRapide/AgoRapide/README.md

 ## Writing unit tests, examples, tool tips and documentation is a repetition:
 AgoRapide combines all these tasks into one.
 Once you have documented your enums then everything else follows automatically.

+NOTE: As of January 2018 unit tests are not yet implemented.
+This is due to there being very little to test because an AgoRapide-based application becomes data driven to a high degree.
+We have not forgotten about unit tests however and we strongly want to add it in future releases.

 ## Branches is a repetition:
 (optional for you to apply).